 Hand hygiene: The importance of proper hand-washing

-A reoccurring theme that has been present during the COVID-19 pandemic is hand-washing.
-However, we shouldn’t just be washing our hands – we should be practicing proper hand hygiene by scrubbing for at least 20 seconds.
+A reoccurring theme that rose in popularity to reduce the spread of COVID-19 is hand-washing, among other safety measures.
+However, we shouldn’t just be washing our hands — we should be practicing proper hand hygiene by scrubbing for at least 20 seconds.

-“Hand hygiene is the number one way to prevent the spread of germs,” said Fozia Steinkuller, MPH, CIC, infection control practitioner at UT Physicians.
+“Hand hygiene is the number one way to prevent the spread of germs,” said Fozia Steinkuller, MPH, CIC, certified infection preventionist at UT Physicians.

 The two main ways to perform correct hand hygiene are by washing your hands with soap and water and by using an alcohol-based sanitizer.
 Anytime your hands are visibly soiled, it’s best to use soap and water.
 The entire process should take anywhere from 40 to 60 seconds.
 After applying soap and water, be sure to wash the entire surface of your hands.
 Common areas that are missed during hand-washing are the thumbs, fingertips, and between fingers.
 Once your hands are rinsed, use a single-use towel to dry them off and turn off the faucet.